Cabinet Refinishing for the Desert Climate

 Door and Drawer Removal

-Every door and drawer front is numbered, removed, and transported to our spray environment in Anza — 45 minutes from Palm Desert via Highway 74.
+Every door and drawer front is numbered, removed, and transported to our spray environment in Anza via Highway 74.
 Cabinet frames stay in your kitchen for in-place spray work.

 Surface Preparation

 Existing finish is scuffed or stripped depending on condition.
 Wood filler applied to grain, dings, and damage.
-Sanding to achieve a substrate suitable for 2K application.
+Sanding to achieve a sound, well-prepared surface before coating.

 Sealed Containment During Finishing